-Among all the flavors of the IEEE 802.11, we choose 802.11b DSSS (2.4-2.475 GHz using 22 MHz bandwidth).
-The RTS/CTS contention avoidance mechanism is turned off.
-MAC level ARQ has a persistence of either 3 or 7 (i.e. 2 or 6 retries).
+RTS/CTS contention avoidance mechanism is turned off as described earlier.
+MAC level ARQ has a persistence of 7 (i.e. 6 retries).
 With the RTS/CTS mechanism turned off, the number of attempts per packet will be ShortRetryLimit which has a default value of 7.
 Random exponential back-off is used for each retry.

-The IEEE 802.11b supports four data rates: 1, 2, 5.5, and 11 Mbps and multi-rate operation to combat slow fading.
-Every packet, ack or MAC level ack (MAC-ack) has a preamble of 24 bytes sent at the basic rate 1 Mbps.
-The implementation and decision basis to change the rate are usually proprietary though some general heuristics are known [11].
+The IEEE 802.11b supports four data rates: 1, 2, 5.5, and 11 Mb/s and multi-rate operation to combat slow fading.
+Every packet, ack or MAC level ack (MAC-ack) has a preamble of 24 bytes sent at the basic rate 1 Mb/s.
+The implementation and decision basis to change the rate are usually proprietary though some general heuristics are known [12].